springfall2008/batpred/docs/developing.md

 ### Working locally on the documentation

-If you are making changes to the documentation, you can see a live updated version of the documentation as it will be built and deployed.
+If you are making changes to the documentation, you can see a live preview version of the documentation as it will be built and deployed.

+This preview version is local to your environment, is temporary, and does not impact the published version in any way.

+It's recommended for anything other than simple changes like fixing spellings, adding a sentence or two.
+Things like new sections, lists, new pages etc. are best previewed due to the complications of various Markdown standards, as what works on GitHub READMEs, for example, does not necessarily work with the published documentation site (which follows a more strict Markdown standard).

-To do this, run `mkdocs serve` - this will cause `mkdocs` to build the documentation site, and to temporarily publish it on port 8000 - it will show the link where you can access the documentation.
+To run the live preview, run `mkdocs serve` - this will cause `mkdocs` to build a local temporary version of the documentation site, and to temporarily publish it on port 8000 - it will show the link where you can access the documentation.

 Also, it will watch the `docs/` folder, and any time you change the